IgniteUI/help-topics/topics/02_Controls/igFunnelChart/01_igFunnelChart_Adding.md

 </table>

 > **Note:** It is recommended to use the `igLoader` component to load JavaScript and CSS resources.
 For information on how to do it, refer to the [**Using Infragistics Loader**](Using-Infragistics-Loader.html) topic.
-In addition to that, in the online Ignite UI [Samples Browser](%%SamplesUrl%%), you can find some specific examples on how to use the `igLoader` with the `igFunnelChart` component.
+In addition to that, in the online %%ProductName%% [Samples Browser](%%SamplesUrl%%), you can find some specific examples on how to use the `igLoader` with the `igFunnelChart` component.